-When a Colombian city features in a beautiful cities list it is normally Cartagena.
+When a Colombian city features in a beautiful city list it is normally Cartagena.
 Cartagena is a super cute city – but it doesn’t have the amazing views or the passion of Medellin.

 Medellin is not so much about major Eiffel Tower type sites – the best places in Medellin are much more about experiences, exploring neighborhoods, eating fruit and generally embracing the paisa life.
 Plus so many spots in the city have fantastic views due to its valley location.

 Plaza Botero was one of my favourite things to see in Medellin.
 Fernando Botero donated all of these sculptures to his home city of Medellin – on the condition that no payment was required to see them.
 There are many in this charming plaza.

 Arvi Park is on the outskirts of Medellin.
 It is a massive park where you can hike, trek etc. It takes a couple of metros and a cable car to get to Parque Arvi but it is the largest park in Medellin.

 Pueblit0 Paisa is located at the top of Cerro Nutibara – a very tall hill.
 Walking up the hill is a great workout (ok I took a cab but it looked like a great workout 😊).
 It is quite kitsch, but it has fantastic views over Medellin.

 Street art has exploded in Medellin and has been a critical part of the city’s rejuvenation.
 Perhaps the area that has benefited the most from this is Communa 13 Medellin.